Second-Coming/second-coming/second.md

-fallen state, knoweth not the purposes and **the privileges of my holy priesthood**. but ye shall know when ye receive a fulness by reason of the anointing: For it is my will, that in time, **ye should take unto you WIVES of the Lamanites and Nephites, that their posterity may become WHITE, Delightsome and Just**, for even now their females are more virtuous than the gentiles. *
+fallen state, knoweth not the purposes and **the privileges of my holy priesthood**. but ye shall know when ye receive a fulness by reason of the anointing: For it is my will, that in time, **ye should take unto you Wives of the Lamanites and Nephites, that their posterity may become White, Delightsome and Just**, for even now their females are more virtuous than the gentiles. *

 *Gird up your loins and be **prepared for the mighty work of the Lord to